|MEETING PLACE:||Bright Angel Lodge at the South Rim in Grand Canyon National Park|

 Hiking Down to the River from the South Rim

 The Bright Angel Trail is a well-traveled, well-defined, maintained trail and offers some spectacular views of the Canyon.
 It is also patrolled by National Park Service rangers.
-Drinking water is available (subject to pipeline breaks) throughout the year at Indian Gardens.
+Drinking water is available (subject to pipeline breaks) throughout the year at Havasupai Gardens.
 Water is available seasonally (May-September) at 1.5 mile and 3 mile rest houses from the rim.

 As required by the National Park Service, we have a hike escort accompany our guests on the hike to the river.
 Essentially you hike at your own pace, with the hike escort being the “sweep” person following the last hiker in the group.
 Our hike escorts are well trained and have a great deal of experience hiking the Bright Angel Trail.
-She/he can give you great advice and hiking tips as you make your descent to the river.
+They can give you great advice and hiking tips as you make your descent to the river.

 Please Note: This hike should only be undertaken by those in very good physical condition.
 It is not recommended for anyone who is in poor general health, is elderly, has heart or lung disease, is overweight, or is not physically fit.
 If you have any of these conditions or are unsure whether you are in good enough shape for this hike, we strongly urge you to get your physician’s approval for this trip.

-By booking this trip you have confirmed you are capable of backpacking your gear (appox.20-30 lbs.) into the canyon unassisted.
+By booking this trip you have confirmed you are capable of backpacking your gear (approx. 20-30 lbs.) into the canyon unassisted.
 Although it may be possible to hire a separate mule service to carry your duffel into the canyon, this duffel service is limited and may NOT be available.
 Duffels going In-Bound by mule need to be reserved for drop off at the BOAT BEACH (not Phantom Ranch).
 Only one (1) duffel per person can be accommodated.
 Contact Xanterra Parks & Resorts (888-297-2757) right away for information about the mule duffel service.
 It is mandatory you contact our office if you reserve the duffel service.
 Otherwise we cannot guarantee we will be able to accommodate the logistical considerations related to the additional service.
 You are also responsible for providing your own duffel for this service.
 It needs to be completely collapsible to be rolled up and packed in your waterproof bag while on the river.